GDC-ConsumerEdge/consumer-edge-core/docs/DOCKER_INSTALL.md

         gcloud version
         ```

-    1. Create a Google Service Account (GSA) and place the JSON key at `build-artifacts/provisioning-gsa.json`.
+    1. Create Google Service Account (GSA) and place the JSON keys at `build-artifacts/provisioning-gsa.json` and `build-artifacts/node-gsa.json`.
 Use the helper script located at `scripts/create-gsa.sh`.
-Follow the prompts to create a new GSA Key **if** you don't have one defined, or if you want to use a new one.
+Follow the prompts to create new GSA Keys **if** you don't have tehm defined, or if you want to use a new ones.

         ```bash
         ./scripts/create-gsa.sh
         ```

-        Move the newly created `provisioning-gsa.json` file into the `build-artifacts/` folder.
+        Move the newly created `provisioning-gsa.json` and `node-gsa.json` files into the `build-artifacts/` folder.

         > :exclamation: - Anything stored in the `build-artifacts/` folder are **NOT** able to be stored in the Git repo and are therefore not backed up.
 Many of the files in the folder are sensitive, so please practice caution.
 File should be `chmod 400` (read-only) for the current user.